Daenecompass/docassemble-LLAW33012021S1WWC1/README.md

 ---
 # WWC Money Claim Form Guide
-This application will be providing a guide to users.
-Where they will be filling the details of their awards and what they are being paid.
+This application will assist self-represented workers to be able to calculate the difference between the amount they have been paid and the amount they are entitled to according to their award.
+The application will consolidate the relevant information needed to complete the SAET A38 Money Claim Form.

 ---
 ## Author